Is Jason Motte in a class with Lee Smith among closers? We’re about to find out.

 On Sept.
 22, 1992, at Pittsburgh, Smith earned his 40th save of the year and became the first National Leaguer to achieve consecutive 40-save seasons.

-In four previous appearances against the 1992 Pirates, Smith had gotten the loss in three of those games.
-This time, he retired all three batters he faced in the ninth _ Don Slaught, Gary Varsho and Dave Clark _ on fly outs, sealing a 5-4 Cardinals victory and a win for starter Rheal Cormier.
-The victory was only the Cardinals’ third in 18 games against the 1992 Pirates.
+Smith retired all three batters he faced in the ninth _ Don Slaught, Gary Varsho and Dave Clark _ on fly outs, sealing a 5-4 Cardinals victory and a win for starter Rheal Cormier.
+The victory was the Cardinals’ third in 18 games against the 1992 Pirates.

 “Sanity-wise, this was important,” Smith said.

-Still, the historic save didn’t come without drama.
-When Clark lined a drive to right-center, right fielder Felix Jose, thinking center fielder Ray Lankford would make the catch, pulled up rather than pursued the ball.
+The save didn’t come without drama.
+When Clark lined a drive to right-center, right fielder Felix Jose, thinking center fielder Ray Lankford would make the catch, pulled up.
 Lunging for it at the last moment, Jose snared it.

-“I wasn’t going to get to it,” Lankford said afterward.
+“I wasn’t going to get to it,” Lankford said.
 Boxscore

 In 1993, Smith had an ERA of 4.66 when he earned his 40th save of the year on Aug.
 14 at Montreal.
 Smith became the first National League pitcher with three successive 40-save seasons and was the fastest to 40 of any big-league pitcher.
 Smith got that 40th save in the Cardinals’ 117th game, breaking the record of 118 established by Thigpen with the White Sox in 1990.

-Smith had a perfect ninth, striking out Larry Walker, getting Moises Alou to ground out and John Vander Wal to pop out to short, in saving a 2-0 Cardinals victory and a sixth consecutive win for rookie Allen Watson.
+Smith had a perfect ninth, striking out Larry Walker, getting Moises Alou to ground out and John Vander Wal to pop out, saving a 2-0 Cardinals victory and a sixth consecutive win for rookie Allen Watson.
 Boxscore

 “I threw a slider that actually broke,” Smith said.
 “Usually, I have people nibbling on their nails.”

 The save was Smith’s 395th of his career.
-(He would finish with 478 in 18 seasons.)
-He kept the game ball.
+He would finish with 478 in 18 seasons.

 “For a guy who’s been pitching like a caveman, 40 saves isn’t too bad,” Smith said.